 Strategy Fundamentals for the Strategy Function: Developing Robust Strategies

 The program will run virtually from approximately 1pm to 6pm UK time each day, with a shorter day (ending by 4pm) on the Friday.
 Via Zoom Classrooms.
+(We will decide whether it should be held in person or virtually during the course of the year).
+If held face to face the Bootcamp will take place in a central London location.

 Strategy is about making choices about where and where not to play, how to win in your chosen space, where to invest and disinvest and how to allocate resources between many competing priorities.
 When you make these choices, you never know everything you would like to know.
 Strategy is fundamentally about making decisions under uncertainty.